Create an Adobe ID and Password for Access to Creative Cloud (for Parkland Students)

-4. When you open up one of the applications for the first time, it will send a verification email to the personal account that you provided when creating your Adobe ID.
-Simply go to your email account and look for the message from Adobe.
+4. When you open up one of the applications for the first time, it will send a verification email to your Parkland account.

 5. Click on the link within the email message that you received from firstname.lastname@example.org as pictured below.